MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/insights.md

 - If no insights found are found, you’ll be shown the following message: “We didn’t find any insights”.
 This can be because:
   - The data or visuals aren't supported
      -	 Anomalies and trend insights are supported on time series with numeric data on visuals such as Line chart, Area chart, Stacked Area chart, Stacked bar chart, Stacked column chart, Clustered bar chart, Clustered column chart, KPI.
-KPI analysis insight is supported on KPI, Gauge, and Card.
+KPI analysis insight is supported on KPI, Gauge, Cards, Bar, and Column charts.

      -	Anomalies and trends are only supported for built-in date hierarchy or date time fields.
 They aren't supported on custom date hierarchy.
   -	The data doesn't have significant anomalies or trends.
 You can try filtering your data or check back later when there’s new data.